 1986

 1986 was most memorable for its amazingly cold February.
-There was a notable autumn drought of 42 days in parts of the midlands and north Wales.
+There was a notable autumn drought of 42 days in parts of the Midlands and North Wales.
 The coldest year n the UK CET series since 1963.

 January.
 A mixed month; wet but sunny.
 A low moved SE across Britain on the 28th and 29th, bringing sleet and snow from central England northwards.
 The winds turned easterly on the 30th, however, presaging the forthcoming severe February.